kevinmatthes/validate-boolean/README.md

 This input value is **required** and of type string.
 If it equals the values `'true'` or `'false'`, this Action will succeed.
 Else, it will fail with exit code 64.
 This is the code for wrong user input according to `sysexits.h`.

+## Branding Information

+The branding of this action uses the icon `thumbs-up` on a green background.
+Both shall represent the performed check as well as the intended positive result ("okay").

 <!----------------------------------------------------------------------------->